PNW Theatrical Intimacy Professionals Collective Members

 Personal Statement:

 My background pre-intimacy direction is as an actor, dancer/choreographer, educator, producer, and deviser.
 All of my intimacy work is geared towards fostering a culture in which we all have the tools to take care of ourselves and support each other in safe and brave artistic work.
 I consider "intimate" content as anything that feels especially close to heart or body for the artists or audience involved, which isn't always physical.
-I create space for artists to move with a curious, consent-based, and trauma informed lens.
+I create space for artists to move with a connected, courageous, consent-based, and trauma conscious lens.

 I want quality intimacy training and execution to be available for more than just the large theatre and film hubs in the U.S. and that the Pacific Northwest community, and all regional and fringe arts communities, deserve to benefit from this work.
 I care deeply about creating artistic spaces that celebrate and acknowledge our humanity.